 Accounts receivable include amounts that are unbilled at the end of the period that are expected to be billed and collected within a 12-month period.
 Unbilled accounts receivable are determined on an individual contract basis.
-Unbilled accounts receivable, included in accounts receivable, totaled \$13.5 million and \$11.8 million as of December 31, 2022 and 2021, respectively.
-Unbilled accounts receivable that are not expected to be billed and collected during the succeeding 12-month period are recorded in other non-current assets and totaled \$0.8 million and \$1.3 million as of December 31, 2022 and 2021, respectively.
+Unbilled accounts receivable, included in accounts receivable, totaled \$16.4 million and \$13.5 million as of December 31, 2023 and 2022, respectively.
+Unbilled accounts receivable that are not expected to be billed and collected during the succeeding 12-month period are recorded in other non-current assets and totaled \$1.1 million and \$0.8 million as of December 31, 2023 and 2022, respectively.

 The Company performs ongoing credit evaluations of its customers' financial condition.
-An allowance for doubtful accounts is maintained for probable credit losses based upon the Company's assessment of the expected collectability of the accounts receivable.
-The allowance for doubtful accounts is reviewed on a quarterly basis to assess the adequacy of the allowance.
+An allowance for credit losses is maintained for probable credit losses based upon the Company's assessment of the expected collectibility of the accounts receivable.
+The allowance for credit losses is reviewed on a quarterly basis to assess the adequacy of the allowance.

-Accounts receivable reserves are summarized below (in thousands):
+The changes in allowance for credit losses are summarized below (in thousands):

-Beg ance at ginning Period rged to ense (1) A narged gainst enue (1) W of ductions/ /rite-offs Accounts eceivable E lance at End of Period
+В Balance at Beginning Charged to of Period Expense (1) 0 Wr of A uctions/ rite-offs .ccounts eeivable Balance at End of Period

+2023 \$ 890 \$ 20 \$ (20) \$ 890

-2022 \$ 890 \$ \$ \$ \$ 890
+2022 \$ 890 \$ 11 \$ (11) \$ 890

-2021 \$ 963 \$ \$ \$ (73) \$ 890
+2021 \$ 963 \$ \$ (73) \$ 890

-2020 \$ 213 \$ \$ 800 \$ (50) \$ 963

-(1) Additions to the accounts receivable reserve for doubtful accounts are charged to bad debt expense.
-Additions to the receivable reserve for billing adjustments are charged against revenue.
+(1) Additions to the accounts receivable reserve for credit losses are charged to bad debt expense.